vaughankraska/fedland/README.md

 ## Project Layout:

-Since we are using FEDn, we use their recommended project structure
+Since we are using FEDn, we use their recommended project structure.

+I have added pyproject.toml for managing our dependencies.
+I have written it to use [Poetry](https://python-poetry.org/).
+You probably want to use an virtual environment or tool to manage your virtualenv.
+To install the dependencies using poetry, simply run `poetry install`.
+I set it to use python 3.11
 ```txt
 project
 ├ client